 You need a lot of attention, precision, patience and practice to master this skill.
 Why not get in the right mood with our parking game?

-• Choose a safe, quiet side road or drive round a block of side streets
+Choose a safe, quiet side road or better still, drive round a block of side streets

-• Use all of your mirrors before you start reversing
+Use all your mirrors before you start reversing

 Once you’re familiar with all the different manoeuvres, your instructor will give you the chance to experience what it will be like to drive after you have passed your test.

 Here’s some tips:

 You will need to be able to follow route directions in several ways.

 Your RED instructor will use clear concise instructions so you will never be confused and the examiner will do the same.